 Parents should set very specific household rules with their teen drivers.
-AAA offers a parent/teen driving contract, which you can find at AAA.com/DeadliestDays, to help guide the process.
+AAA offers a parent/teen driving contract to help guide the process.
 The website also contains state-specific information on graduated driver licensing laws and passenger restrictions.

 Many states have passenger restrictions for teen drivers, and parents should educate themselves on these laws and stress compliance with their teens.
 Gugliotta recommends going even further.

 “Parents should consider setting driving limits that are stronger than a state’s law, and enforce those limits, especially for the summer driving season.”

 Find more safe driving tips for your teenage motorist during the 100 Deadliest Days at AAA.com/DeadliestDays.